sylhare/sylhare.github.io/_posts/2022/2022-11-25-Interactive-react-testing.md

 buttons, you can as well click on other HTML elements.
 Make sure you have an `onClick` property on them which will handle the click event.

-For this example, we are going to pass a method to the component.
-It is usually not necessary because you will likely handle click event via methods or hooks within the component.
+For this example, we are going to pass a function to the component.
+It is usually not necessary because you will likely handle click event via handlers or hooks within the component.
 This is a synchronous call.

 ```tsx
 const Example = ({ onSubmit }): JSX.Element => {